Undergraduate study in Statistics

 - Statistics and Probability: For students who are interested in both the applications of statistics and the theory underlying the practice of statistics and probability, including stochastic modelling.
 If you’re intending to progress to postgraduate study you should take this pathway.

-The Bachelor of Advanced Science (Honours) specialising in Statistics, from 2019
+The Bachelor of Advanced Science (Honours) specialising in Statistics

 Data, and big data, are used across a wide range of subjects and disciplines to solve problems and inform decision making.
 As data collection and storage become ever cheaper, and analysis is required in new contexts, the drive to develop new statistical methods and visualisation techniques for very large data sets will become even stronger.